Rukun-Aaron/cs235_lab_code/Html/cs235Lab1/Lab1Report.md

         conda deactivate environmentName

+- **What is an IDE**
+  - IDE stands for integrated development enviroment that consolidates the basic that help enable use to write, run and test code.
+  - Two examples of IDE's used for python are:
+    - Visual Studio code by Microsoft.
+    - Pycharm for JETbrains
+  - Both these IDE's boast code completion, error checking and debugging capabilities.
+- **What is Debugging**
+  - As the name suggests, debugging is the act of finding and rectifying bugs & errors in our code.
+   - The Breakpoint() function in python is useful for debugging; this is because it allows us to halt the program running at the location of where the breakpoint is and lets us see the current state of our variables.
-- **Miscellaneous**
+- **Git & Github**

     - Git is a widely used version controll system.
+      - Using git we are able to create branches and work and many different aspects of the software simultaniously.
+      - We can see the history of our code being altered and revert to previous verions of the software if so need.
     - Github is a hosting platform for repository for collabrative projects.
+      - Using Github many team members can clone the master branch of the repository onto their local machines, create a new branch, make changes or add featers and merge to back to the master branch.

+- **Markdown**
   - Markdown is a markup langauge most commonly used to write README.md files git up repositories.
-    - The Breakpoint() function in python is useful for debugging; especially with the help of vs codes variable

   ---
   ## **Reflection**